Connecting RSC catalogues to the INSPIRE geoportal

 NOTE Since the value domain of this metadata element is restricted to the values defined in Part D3 and the multiplicity of the element is 1, it is not possible to provide a more detailed type for the service (e.g. OGC:WMS or OGC:WMTS for a view service).
 Such additional information can be provided in several ways in the metadata, e.g. using keywords, the srv:serviceTypeVersion element or the gmd:protocol element nested inside the gmd:transferOptions.

-#8 Updated by Joni Kaitaranta 11 months ago
+#8 Updated by Joni Kaitaranta over 1 year ago

 Dear Angelo and all,